 For the purposes of this Chapter:

-Α) Any reference to a User, unless otherwise specified in individual provisions of this Chapter, shall be understood as referernce to a Transmission User and/or an LNG User, as applicable.
+Α) Any reference to a User, unless otherwise specified in individual provisions of this Chapter, shall be understood as reference to a Transmission User and/or an LNG User, as applicable.

 B) Any reference to a Framework Agreement, unless otherwise specified in individual provisions of this Chapter, shall be considered as reference to the Transmission Agreement and to the LNG Agreement, as applicable, which the User has entered into with the Operator.